collocations.org

 piece by piece

-We''ll need to take the engine apart, piece by piece.
+We'll need to take the engine apart, piece by piece.

-smash sth to pieces, take sth to pieces
+take sth to pieces (esp.
+BrE)

-tear sth into/to pieces
+tear sth into pieces, tear sth to pieces

 She tore the letter into tiny pieces.

-2. of art/music/writing, etc.
+2. of art, music, writing, etc.

 The best pieces include three paintings by El Greco.